xavierolivenza/UPC_3DEngine/README.md

 -Close: Closes the engine

 ## PARTICLE SYSTEM TUTORIAL

+First of all, to see particle emitter working, you must be in play mode, so fist of all, press play button of time manager.

 In the particle system component you can see a checkbox to open the particle editor.